MOSS TREATMENT INFORMATION

 We have invested in a roof cleaning system that allows us to apply the solution even on very steep pitched, non-walkable roofs.
 Our system then will shoot the solution up approximately 35 - 40 feet, reaching the peak of a non-walkable roof pitch, ensuring all moss is treated.
 With varying roofs, workplace conditions, and heights, potential overspray is a possibility.

-We will come back and retreat any moss that reappears within 2 years of the date of your invoice at no charge.
+We will come back and retreat any moss that reappears within 1 year of the date of your invoice at no charge.
+If any green is visible on your roof before a year is up then it means that we missed something!

 We hope this information helps you make an informed choice when it comes to treating the moss on your roof.